Trial in shooting of Megan Thee Stallion exposes misogynoir

 Megan alleged that Lanez and his team spread misinformation about the shooting.
 Social media users have claimed that Lanez never shot her and have posted about her sexual history to discredit her.

-Lanez, who is charged with three felonies, has maintained his innocence.
+Lanez, who has now been convicted of all three felonies and awaits sentencing, has maintained his innocence.
 In closing arguments this week, his lawyers argued that Harris was the shooter and that Megan tried to create a more sympathetic narrative by blaming Lanez.

 Harris’ attorney has declined to comment on her involvement.